-In this section we ablate several different choices of critic and actor updates.
-In~\cref{fig:mve_ablation}, we consider the effect of introducing the critic MVE update of \citet{feinberg2018model} when combined with either the standard model-free SAC actor update or SSVG(H).
-Of particular interest is the first combination, since it bears close resemblance to a similar ablation performed in \citet{janner2019trust}.
+In \cref{fig:mve_ablation}, we consider the effect of introducing the critic MVE update of \citet{feinberg2018model} when combined with either the standard model-free SAC actor update or \svgH.
+Of particular interest is the first combination, since it bears close resemblance to an ablation performed in \citet{janner2019trust} on the Hopper environment.
 In \citet{feinberg2018model}, both the dynamics model and the actor/critic models are updated with 4 minibatch gradient steps at each timestep.
-In contrast, MBPO periodically trained the dynamics model to convergence on the full replay buffer, generated a large batch of fictional transitions, and proceeded to repeatedly update the actor/critic models on those stored transitions.
-While gradual updates to the model are less likely to destabilize fitted Q-iteration, a fixed number of dynamics model updates per timestep implies that as the replay buffer grows, the dynamics model is less and less likely to sample recent transitions in each minibatch, and may gradually degrade as a result.
-As we saw in \cref{fig:dx_architecture_ablation}, the increase in dynamics model error cannot be attributed to the capacity of the model architecture, since the supervised training error on an equivalent replay buffer is significantly lower than the online training error.
-In \cref{app:exp} we provide additional data from selected walker trials.
-In MVE trials that perform poorly we can see the model error increases until eventually the agent stops improving.
-As noted in the previous section, this phenomenon highlights the impact of model error when the model-generated transitions are used to update the critic, and lends credence to the argument of \citet{van2019use}, who also suggest that inaccurate parametric forward dynamics models may be particularly detrimental to value learning.
+MBPO periodically trained the dynamics model to convergence on the full replay buffer, generated a large batch of fictional transitions, and proceeded to repeatedly update the actor/critic models on those stored transitions.